About Caroline

 Process & Materials

-My background in graphic design plays a big role in how I build a piece.
+My background in graphic design plays a big role in how I create a piece.
 I think a lot about composition — how shapes interact, how space is used, how balance is felt.
 Some paintings are layered slowly, using masking, texture, and soft color shifts.
 Others are more minimal — ink on paper, focused on movement and negative space.
 I tend to work in simplified color palettes so the focus stays on form and material.

 What Draws Me In